antronerds/r2-training-courses/docs/Finding_structural_variants.md

 From this detail view other analysis tools within R2 can be approached by clicking on the links below the graphs.
 * Feel free to explore these further.
+* Submit your form with answers of sections 1.3 and 1.4

 Further use of WGS data; structural variants
 --------------------------------------------